rvm/ubuntu_rvm/README.md

 ![Terminal Screenshot](terminal.png)

-## 3. Logout
+## 3. Reboot

-A lot of changes were made (scripts that needs to be reloaded, you're now member of `rvm` group) and in order to properly get all them working, you need to logout and login again.
-This requires not only close terminal windows, but really logout from your system.
-If you prefer, a reboot is fine too.
+A lot of changes were made (scripts that needs to be reloaded, you're now member of `rvm` group) and in order to properly get all them working, you need to reboot (in most cases a logout/login is enough, but in some Ubuntu derivatives or some terminal emulators, a shell login is not performed, so we advice to reboot).

 ## 4. Install a ruby